 - Assisting artists and arts organisations in building the sustainability and financial viability of their professional practice and engaging in partnerships or collaborations with Victorian industries, organisations or communities.

-VicArts Grants will allow for the best use and a broad distribution of Government funds across the Victorian arts sector to maximise the benefit for the Victorian community.
+The VicArts Grants program aims for the best use and a broad distribution of State Government funds across the Victorian arts sector to maximise the benefit for the Victorian community.

 Applications will be accepted for requests between $5,000 and $60,000.